-Let Acute Dimensions, LLC help you learn if you can get rid of your PMI
+Let Acute Dimensions, LLC help you learn if you can cancel your PMI

-When purchasing a home, a 20% down payment is typically the standard.
-The lender's liability is often only the remainder between the home value and the amount due on the loan, so the 20% adds a nice buffer against the costs of foreclosure, reselling the home, and natural value fluctuations in the event a purchaser doesn't pay.
+It's generally inferred that a 20% down payment is common when buying a house.
+The lender's risk is oftentimes only the remainder between the home value and the sum outstanding on the loan, so the 20% provides a nice cushion against the expenses of foreclosure, selling the home again, and natural value fluctuations in the event a borrower defaults.

-Because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and generally isn't even tax deductible, PMI can be costly to a borrower.
-Contradictory to a piggyback loan where the lender consumes all the costs, PMI is lucrative for the lender because they obtain the money, and they receive payment if the borrower defaults.
+PMI is costly to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and frequently isn't even tax deductible.
+Different from a piggyback loan where the lender consumes all the deficits, PMI is profitable for the lender because they collect the money, and they get paid if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can buyers refrain from bearing the expense of PMI?
+How can home owners avoid bearing the expense of PMI?

-The Homeowners Protection Act of 1998 requires the lenders on most loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
-The law states that, at the request of the homeowner, the PMI must be released when the principal amount equals just 80 percent.
-So, wise homeowners can get off the hook ahead of time.
+With the employment of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
+Wise homeowners can get off the hook ahead of time.
+The law guarantees that, at the request of the homeowner, the PMI must be abandoned when the principal amount reaches just 80 percent.

-Considering it can take countless years to get to the point where the principal is just 20% of the original loan amount, it's necessary to know how your home has appreciated in value.
-After all, any appreciation you've acquired over the years counts towards dismissing PMI.
-So why pay it after the balance of your loan has dropped below the 80% mark?
-Your neighborhood might not be reflecting the national trends and/or your home could have gained equity before things cooled off, so even when nationwide trends hint at decreasing home values, you should realize that real estate is local.
+It can take many years to reach the point where the principal is just 20% of the initial amount of the loan, so it's crucial to know how your home has grown in value.
+After all, all of the appreciation you've gained over the years counts towards removing PMI.
+So what's the reason for paying it after your loan balance has dropped below the 80% mark?
+Even when nationwide trends signify falling home values, realize that real estate is local.
+Your neighborhood might not be adhering to the national trends and/or your home may have secured equity before things settled down.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: